UL-SnT-Serval/robot-tutorial/exercises/readme.md

 * Robot Framework should be install on your machine as well as the Selenium2Library.
 * An internet connection to access the remote website.

+# Create the tests

+Open the tests.robot file which contains one test and in comment some user stories.
+Write tests to best cover the user stories.
+The first test for the first user story is already written.
+Again, remember that there is not one unique solution but many, so let your imagination go.